linux-system-roles/mssql/README.md

 ##### `mssql_debug`

-Whether or not to print the output of sqlcmd commands.
+Whether to print the output of sqlcmd commands.
 The role inputs SQL scripts with the sqlcmd command to configure SQL Server for HA or to input users' SQL scripts when you define a [`mssql_pre_input_sql_file`](#mssql_pre_input_sql_file-and-mssql_post_input_sql_file) or [`mssql_post_input_sql_file`](#mssql_pre_input_sql_file-and-mssql_post_input_sql_file) variable.

 Default: `false`